-The movie then fast forwards to 2089, where two archeologists, Elizabeth Shaw and Charlie Holloway, are searching a cave in Scotland.
+The movie then fast-forwards to 2089, where two archeologists, Elizabeth Shaw and Charlie Holloway, are searching a cave in Scotland.
 There, they discover a painting drawn by a caveman that depicts humans looking towards a star formation in the sky.
-The researchers discover that this particular star formation can be found in the art of several ancient cultures.
+The researchers discovered that this particular star formation can be found in the art of several ancient cultures.

 The archeologists believe that aliens (whom they call the “Engineers”) came from this particular star formation and spread human life on Earth.
 This causes them to embark on a space mission to find that planet and seek answers from the Engineers.

 The premise of the movie is heavily inspired by the “Ancient Astronauts” theory originally proposed by authors such as Eric Von Daniken and Robert Temple.
 According to those theories, humanity was either created or “helped” by visitors from another planet, who left lasting traces on human history.